This post may contain affiliate links. Read my whole disclosure here.

 7. Start a mother and child journal that will bring you closer.

 A journal will encourage your kids to open up to you.
-Also, it’s a wonderful way to capture little happy moments that you enjoy together.
+Also, it’s a wonderful way to capture little happy moments you enjoy together.

 8. Implement daily routines for your kids.